craftsmanship2018/azure-ml/README.md

 Then they will need to access the model and send a request to do some predictions.

-them odel will need to be enhanced so it is more accurate and then deployed back into azure.
+The model will need to be enhanced so it is more accurate and then deployed back into azure.

 A follow up call should be performed to make sure the new model is in operation.